You are here

 How it Works

-Since some waiver applications do not reflect ACP policy, the College has developed this Chapter Action Plan to enable state chapters to provide submit comments based on ACP recommendations.
+Since some waiver applications do not reflect ACP policy, the College has developed this Chapter Action Plan to enable state chapters to submit comments based on ACP recommendations.
 Many waivers propose other changes to the state Medicaid program that may align with ACP policy, such as payment reforms that encourage high-value care.
 Chapters may express support for such proposals as long as they reflect College policy.
 You can learn more about ACP policy recommendations by searching the ACP Policy Compendium.

 State chapters may have a number of opportunities to submit comments.